rdebullain/ML-supervised_real_estate_data/README.md

 - Functions to load model, preprocess data, and make predictions.

 This project showcases the complete workflow from data collection and preprocessing to model training, evaluation, and deployment.
 The final model can be used to predict the sold price of real estate properties based on various attributes.

----

-This Markdown Readme provides a comprehensive overview of your project's goals, process, results, challenges, and future goals.
-If there are specific sections you'd like to elaborate on or additional details you'd like to include, feel free to edit as needed.